juicyj201/StockProgramProject21/readme.txt

 (also, we aren't that advanced in programming to be able to put in security measures for the database.)

 Keep in mind that this program is still fantastically basic, and created with the most fundamental functionality we can put into it within a short time frame.
-Though that might give it an edge of being functional rather than complex, it doesn't give much to offer yet.
+Though that might give it an edge of being functional rather than complex, it doesn't quite give much to offer yet.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
  4. Updates and Releases
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-***The repository link will be made available later after the program is set to release***
+REPOSITORY LINK AND DOWNLOAD LINKS

 You can find the program releases and updates on github, ***link***.
 If you find any bugs with the program, please feel free to let us know.